Cold, Flu, Allergy (cont.)

 - Find a local Family Physician in your town

-Important considerations for the safe use of OTC products
+What are some important considerations for the safe use of OTC products?

 To use OTC products safely, it is important to understand (1) their side effects, (2) their effects on other underlying medical conditions such as diabetes mellitus, high blood pressure, asthma, and other conditions, (3) their interactions with other prescribed medications such as antidepressants, blood thinners, and high blood pressure medicines, and (4) the product's limitations.

 The following guidelines are provided to help consumers make more informed choices when selecting OTC products:

 - Always read the labels and know the ingredients in the products.
 Never take more than the recommended dose without checking with your doctor first.

 - Do not use aspirin-containing medicines for children and teenagers with influenza, chickenpox, or other viral illnesses.
 Rare cases of Reye's syndrome have been associated with the use of aspirin in this population.
 Reye's syndrome is a serious illness characterized by liver damage, vomiting, and sometimes coma.
 It has a 50% mortality rate, and those who survive can be left with permanent brain damage.
 Therefore, acetaminophen-containing products or NSAIDs are recommended for children with fever.
 NSAIDs may be used in children over 6 months of age.

 - Aspirin and NSAIDs can cause ulcers and increase the risk of bleeding and should be avoided by people with known ulcer disease or certain blood diseases.
 People who are scheduled for elective surgeries should inform their doctors that they are taking aspirin or NSAIDs.